 Next, the results for each map will be presented using plots to provide a visual representation of the data.

-EMD-2660 –
+EMD-2660

 The optimization results for EMD-2660 indicate that both the BFGS algorithm and the 'Fit in Map' feature achieve high correlation values close to 1.0 across all seed numbers, with some variation between the two algorithms.
 The 'Fit in Map' feature achieves a slightly higher average correlation value (0.9565) compared to BFGS (0.9113), with a difference of 0.0452.
 However, this difference is not substantial enough to conclusively determine that 'Fit in Map' is superior to the BFGS algorithm for this dataset.
 The results suggest that both methods are effective for aligning this particular volume.